 What is hypersensitivity pneumonitis?

-- People who process and load grains or flour
+- Process and load grains or flour.

-Is hypersensitivity pneumonitis contagious?
+Is hypersensitivity pneumonitis serious?

 Symptoms and Causes